 I always get PPC and CPC confused.
 What’s the difference?

 PPC describes the pay-per-click buying method.
-CPC, or cost-per-click, is a performance metric that describes the cost of a PPC campaign.
+CPC, or cost-per-click, is a performance metric that represents the cost of a PPC campaign.
 Although they go hand-in-hand, the two are not mutually exclusive.

+Cost-per-click describes a data point when measuring the success of digital advertising.
 The only payment metric for PPC is CPC, but CPC can apply to other types of digital advertising campaigns outside of PPC.
-For example, CPC is a common performance metric to look at for a display or social campaign.
+For example, CPC is a standard performance metric to look at for a display or social campaign.